hurik/wordpress-media-consumption-log/readme.txt

 = Forgotten =
 Shows serials which haven't got a new post in the last 91 days (The number of days can be changed in the settings).

-= Data =
-Sometimes it is necessary to rebuild the saved data, because you renamed a category.
-This is normally not necessary because every time you create a new post or edit a post the data is rebuild.
-The data is used for the Status, Statistics, Quick Post and Complete pages.

 = Settings =
 Here you can change the options of the plugin.
+You also can rebuild the data and see if there is a post without mcl number in the monitored categories.

 = How to use? =
 Here is an example how to use this plugin: